The best yoga classes in central London

 Find studios in Bank and Covent Garden.

-A compact studio ideally placed for those who work around Covent Garden.
+A compact studio ideally placed for those who work around Fitzrovia.
 Recently refurbished, you’ll find popular lunchtime and evening classes take place underground in a quiet studio.
 Classes here are not set to music, but despite this, you might struggle to hear the instructor if you’re at the back so don’t be shy and head to the front.
 If you're taking a vinyasa class here, prepare to sweat and be impressed by the elastic-like flexible folk surrounding you.
 Whilst the studio itself is spacious and well laid out, unfortunately, the same can’t be said for the facilities.
-The ladies' changing rooms are small and they do not provide towels or products so bring your own.
+The ladies' changing rooms are compact, but you can hire towels here.

 Perfect for...
 More experienced yogis who work in the area.

-Monthly membership: Special intro offer of £45 for unlimited yoga and pilates for 30 days, £110 per month for unlimited yoga/pilates on a 12-month contract.
+Monthly membership: £200 per month for unlimited yoga/pilates on a 12-month contract.

 Frame is well known for its selection of fun and challenging fitness classes set in uber-cool gyms across London.
 Their dedicated yoga studio is long overdue and while the gym runs yoga classes across all locations, it’s Frame King’s Cross where a dedicated yoga space has been created.
 The space is a little rough around the edges and could do with a bit of warming up – but that’s what the stretching is for (sorry)!
 Frame run a series of classes ranging from vinyasa flow to power yoga to specialised wellbeing workshops.
 Classes are usually packed, so get there early to get a good spot – mats and bolsters are provided.